Apt vs Dpkg – Comparing The Two Debian Linux Package Managers

 List installed packagesYESYES

-Should we ever use dpkg?
+Should we ever use dpkg package management?

-dpkg is a low-level application usually not supposed to be used by the end-user.
+Dpkg is a low-level application usually not supposed to be used by the end-user.
 Using dpkg over APT would mean, manually downloading the package, manually figuring out and downloading all dependencies, manually downloading any upgrades, etc. Users can however use it to install .deb packages that aren’t available on remote repositories such as Discord and Steam.

-Most of what dpkg does can be done directly through apt as shown below.
+Most of what dpkg does can be done directly through apt, as shown below.

-• To install a local package we can use apt install ./<path/to/package.deb> instead of dpkg -i <path/to/package.deb>
+• To install a local package, we can use apt install ./<path/to/package.deb> instead of dpkg -i <path/to/package.deb>

 • To list packages, we can use apt list instead of dpkg -l